 This works like a positive feedback loop, constantly upregulating intent and performance creating greater adaptations and driving performance.

-Feedback and competition is the absolute foundation of velocity based training.
+Feedback and competition are the foundation of a great velocity based training strategy.

 Give feedback frequently